saasforge/open-source-saas-boilerpate/src/modules/fileUploader/Readme.md

 ## Features
 You can specify:
-- showFileName - bool, if you want the file name to be shown (true by default)
+- src - URL to the file to show
-- noFileText - the text that should be shown if no file is selected and showFileName is true ('No file selected' by default)
 - previewWidth - width of preview image
 - previewHeight - height of preview image
 - previewIsRound - false or true (false by default)
-- generateIdName - false or true (false by default), indicates if the module should generate ID name for a newly uploaded image
+- generateIdName - false or true (false by default), indicates if the module should generate ID name for the newly uploaded image
+- folderName - subBucket (or subfolder) on AWS to upload files to
+- deleteFileHandler - a function to handle the deleting file from the server.
+This component provides deleting itself, and notify the handler about this fact for it to update the database.
+It passes result and url of the image
+- showModalOnClick - if true, shows the modal on image click with bigger image.
+By default is true
+- filesChangeHandler - pointer to the function that will be called if user selected a new picture(s)
-- uploadOnSelection - if true (false by default), the upload is executing right after user selects a file
+- uploadOnSelection - if true, the files should be uploaded immediatelly after selection.
+False by default
+- defaultIcon - fontawesom icon name (without "fa").
+If not specified, the component's default icon is used.
-- showAlert - indicates if component should show its own alert with the upload success or not (true by default).
+- showAlert - if true show the component's alert.
+False by default.

 ## How to use